-If your child doesn’t really fit into any of the four above complications and you still aren’t sure if he should see the doctor, here are 6 signs to watch for:
+If your child doesn’t really fit into any of the four complications of a cold, and you still aren’t sure if or when to see the doctor for a cold, here are 6 signs to watch for:

 1. Temperature and length of fever.